- Akademik Ioffe

 - Price from

 Summary : Whether it’s the Inuit culture of the Canadian North, the incredible wildlife along the fringe of the ice, or the riveting exploration history that captivates many a reader, the Arctic has an allure that grips many adventurers.
 At 66 degrees and 33 minutes North, the Arctic Circle marks the southernmost latitude where the sun stays above the horizon for 24-hours on the Summer Solstice.
-Over the course of this voyage, cross the Arctic Circle at least twice on the ship as you explore this region of the Eastern Canadian Arctic.
+Over the course of this voyage, cross the Arctic Circle at least twice on the ship as you explore this region from the Eastern Canadian Arctic to Greenland.

 Activities : Birding, Culture, Hiking, Kayaking, Photography

 Iqaluit, the capital and largest community of Nunavut, is located at the head of Frobisher Bay, on Baffin Island.
 With an average monthly temperature below zero degrees for eight months of the year, the permafrost inhibits the growth of large trees and shrubs.
-Following a walking tour of Iqaluit, your water-based adventure starts when you board the expedition vessel by zodiac.
+Following a walking tour of Iqaluit, your water-based adventure starts when you board the expedition vessel by Zodiac.
+Familiarize yourself with your ship as you raise anchor and depart Iqaluit.
+Spend some time on the outer decks enjoying the Arctic surroundings as you set sail into the remote Canadian Arctic.

 While one cannot be certain where the ice edge will be, sail for the ice in Davis Strait in order to experience this dramatic transit zone.
 This transit zone is plentiful in Arctic sea life and you will keep your eyes peeled for bearded, hooded and ringed seals, as well as polar bears and walrus, even bowhead whales that cruise the ice edge.
 Spotting scopes and binoculars will be in use as you scan the ice looking for wildlife.
 If conditions permit, launch the zodiacs to get into the ice and explore.